MarcusTTran/SudokuWordGame_CMPT276/Requirments.md

 3. <i>User enters 6 into both the row and column in order to make a 6x6 sudoku puzzle.</i>
    <br>

-- <b>To Be Implemented: </b> When the user taps on the “custom” difficulty button they will brought to a screen that asks the user to enter the dimension of the "custom" difficulty puzzle.
+- <b>{+IMPLEMENTED: +}</b>  When the user taps on the “custom” difficulty button they will brought to a screen that asks the user to enter the dimension of the "custom" difficulty puzzle.
 Users can create custom sized puzzle with rows and columns of any value between 1 and 12, which is noted in the entry boxes.
 A button located at the bottom of the screen will say “Start Game”.
 When the user taps this after entering valid dimensions for the sudoku board, it will start the game.
 If incorrect values are entered, it will prompt the user to retry through a pop-up message.

 <img src="https://i.imgur.com/TotOYKH.jpg"  width="24%">